 Both concentrations offer strengths that include an interdisciplinary education in the processes and contexts of development across the lifespan.
 Program requirements are explicitly designed to offer students rigorous training in the range of theories and methods that characterize the developmental sciences and enable them to place the study of development into the broader contexts- biological, familial, social, cultural, economic, historical, political- from which the field draws its societal applications.
 A complete statement of the program’s learning goals can be found in the Graduate Handbook

 Students can apply directly to the Psychology Ph.D. program.

 Students can also apply simultaneously to the Psychology Ph.D. program and the Interdisciplinary Ph.D. in Cognitive Science program.
 This program is designed to enable graduate students to pursue a Ph.D. in cognitive science by building an advisory committee of faculty members from multiple departments at the University, including Professors and researchers from the departments of Psychology, Linguistics, Philosophy, Neurology, Biology, and Spanish and Portuguese.

-Up to 4 (four) students are admitted each year, and 100% of them are guaranteed four years of funding through Graduate School-funded teaching fellowships.
+Up to 4 (four) students are admitted each year, and 100% of them are guaranteed five years of funding through Graduate School-funded teaching fellowships.
 Part-time study is not available.

 The Fall 2021 application deadline is December 1, 2020.